 - FindSupplierTask task then finds a list of probable suppliers and then invoke DeciderTask with order_id, suppliers found and current index to zero.

-This way, every task is short lived and just do their task and then delegates the next thing to be done by other.
-Having a decider task acts as a coordinator between different task and takes the decision based on the output of the previous task.
+This way, every task has a short life during which, it performs the assigned tasks and then delegates it to the next task for subsequent action.
+The decider task acts as a coordinator between different task and takes the decision based on the output of the previous task.

-Of course these details are very high-level and a lot of edge cases has been handled in this discussion, but hopefully, this should have given the basic idea.
+These are very high-level details but it gives the basic idea.
 Celery is a powerful framework for running such background tasks, retrying then on failure with back-offs.
-Here is the link to celery documentation.
+Refer to celery documentation for more details

 Arrow: Any web application built for the global audience should handle date-time very carefully.
 And as a rule of thumb, it is always better to store date-time in UTC and they convert to appropriate timezone as per user preference in the presentation layer.
 Python date-time is too naive and verbose for such tasks.
 An arrow extends python date-time and provides helpful factories and fluent APIs to play with date-times and timezones.